-First Aid Godalming Junior School
+First Aid

 A first aid kit is kept in the medical room.
 Portable kits are provided for educational visits and sports activities at the field.
-The Office staff and designated First Aiders for individual activities or educational visits are responsible for ensuring that the kits are fully equipped.
+The Office staff and designated First Aiders for individual activities or educational visits are responsible for ensuring that the kits are fully equipped, including PPE.